offwhitesolid/SpecMap/README.md

 # SpecMap
 Version2 of hypermap

-run plot3.py with all necessary modules in a folder ... worla
+run plotN.py with all necessary modules in a folder ... worla (the N in plotN.py is dependent on the version, the higher, the newer the version)